woocommerce/woocommerce/docs/extension-development/handling-merchant-onboarding.md

 #### Register the Plugin for Task Content

-Next, we register the Task component as a plugin named “add-task-content” using [SlotFills](https://developer.wordpress.org/block-editor/reference-guides/slotfills/).
+Next, we register the Task component as a plugin named "add-task-content" using [SlotFills](https://developer.wordpress.org/block-editor/reference-guides/slotfills/).
 This plugin nests the Task component within a WooOnboardingTask component and passes the necessary properties.
-We also specify the scope of the plugin as “woocommerce-tasks” to make it effective only within WooCommerce’s task list.
+We also specify the scope of the plugin as "woocommerce-tasks" to make it effective only within WooCommerce’s task list.

 ```js
 registerPlugin( 'add-task-content', {